5 Factors That Affect Your Credit Score

 As a guideline, you should keep your credit card utilization at 30% or less, meaning only charge up to 30% of any card's available limit.

 Having high balances or too much debt can heavily affect your credit score.
 The good news is that your credit score can improve quickly as you pay down your balances.

 How old is your oldest credit account?
 The age of credit is 15% of your credit score and considers both the age of your oldest account and the average age of all your accounts.
 Having an "older" credit age is better for your credit score because it shows that you have a lot of experience handling credit.
 Opening new accounts or closing existing accounts can lower your average credit age.
 For that reason, it's typically not a good idea to open several new accounts at once.

 Two basic types of credit accounts exist, revolving accounts and installment loans.
 Having both types of accounts on your credit report is better for your credit score because it indicates you have experience managing various types of credit.

 It's even better if you have loans for different types of assets, such as a car or a home, in addition to credit cards, and maybe a student or personal loan.
 However, the types of credit only constitute 10% of your credit score, so not having a certain type of credit, such as an installment loan, won't devastate your score.

 Number of Credit Inquiries

 Each time you submit an application that requires a credit check, an inquiry is placed on your credit report showing that you've made a credit-based application.
 Inquiries make up 10% of your credit score.
 One or two inquiries won't hurt much, but several inquiries, especially within a short period of time can cost you many points off of your FICO score.
 Keep your applications to a minimum to preserve your credit score.

-The good news is that only inquiries made within the last 12 months factor into your credit score.
+The good news is that only those inquiries made within the last 12 months factor into your credit score.
 Inquiries completely disappear from your credit report after 24 months.